Nonlinear Network Autoregression: Testing under non identifiable parameters

-The bootstrap method discussed here has several advantages: it furnishes a direct approximation of the $p$-values instead of an approximated bound, as in \eqref{Davies bound}.
-Moreover, it is suitable even when testing in presence of more than one nuisance parameter $\gamma\in\Gamma\subset \R^{m^*}$ and it is also applicable to the case of threshold models, such as \eqref{tnar}.
-Note that the score bootstrap method has been preferred in place of the usual parametric bootstrap as it requires only the generation of standard univariate normal sequences at each step, reducing considerably the computational cost of generating a $N\times 1$ vector of observations at each step of the procedure.
-This is especially relevant in the case of discrete random variables, since the simulation of copula structures described in \citet[Sec.~2.1]{armillotta_fokianos_2021} may be time consuming.
-Nevertheless, the score bootstrap procedure leads to good approximations of the asymptotic $p$-values for large number of iterations $J$, this entails that such method is still computationally cumbersome and, in particular, when the dimension of the network $N$ is large, it may become unfeasible.
+The proposed bootstrap methodology provides a direct approximation of the $p$-values instead of an approximate bound, given by \eqref{Davies bound}.
+Furthermore, it is suitable even when testing linearity in the presence of more than one nuisance parameter.
+As a final remark, the stochastic permutation bootstrap method has been preferred instead of parametric bootstrap as it requires only the generation of standard univariate normal sequences at each step.
+This reduces considerably the computational burden of generating a $N\times 1$ vector of observations at each step of the procedure.
+This is especially relevant in the case of count data, since the simulation of copula can be time consuming.

-\begin{rem} \rm The results of Section~\ref{SEC: identifiability} are established under standard asymptotic regime $T\to\infty$.
-Associated parallel results for double asymptotics $\min \left\lbrace N,T \right\rbrace \to\infty$ cannot be achieved with the method proposed so far.
-In \cite{han_wu_2019}, the authors point out that the process $\left\lbrace Y_{i,t}; i=1,\dots,N : t\in\Z, N\in\N\right\rbrace$ does not have the property of absolute regularity, because the $\beta$-mixing coefficients $\beta(J)$, for $J>0$, are dimension dependent.
-Indeed, in our case $\beta(J)=\mathcal{O}(N)$; see Appendix~\ref{Proof Test non standard}-\ref{Proof Test non standard cont}.
-Absolute regularity is a crucial requirement to obtain the asymptotic convergence of the test statistic; see the proofs of Theorem~\ref{Thm: Test non standard}-\ref{Thm: Test non standard cont}.
-Moreover, a uniform strong law of large numbers may be additionally required for the computation of the $p$-values (Section~\ref{SEC: computation}).
-However, only weak versions of the uniform law of large numbers are usually available for double-indexed processes \cite[p.~1466]{andrews_1987}.
-Further details can be found in Appendix~\ref{Proof Test non standard}-\ref{Proof Thm.
-Bootstrap}.
-For these reasons we do not address the double asymptotics case in the present work and leave it to future research. \end{rem}